davidkhala/fabric-common/README.md

 # TODO
 - instantiate chaincode on Mac, context canceled
-- migrate into common nodejs modules without fabric context
+- migrate into npm `khala-nodeutils`
     - winston logger
     - other helper
     - model: KVDBInterface, other API define